Please note that our cut-off time has changed due to changes in lodgement times.

-All orders received before 2:00pm will normally be shipped on the same day.
+All orders received before 1:00pm will normally be shipped the same business day.

-Orders received after 2:00pm will not be shipped until the following business day.
+Orders received after 1:00pm will be shipped the following business day.

 We use Australia Post for all items within Australia and Oversea's.